Follow-up care in the postnatal period (barseltiden) depends on

 - interventions and complications during the birth, which may mean staying longer at the hospital or clinic before going home, and require extra follow-up

-Follow-up after coming home
+Follow-up after returning home

 When you leave hospital, you will need an arrangement for postnatal follow-up.
 The hospital is responsible for notifying the Child and Maternal Health Centre (helsestasjon), your GP and the midwifery service that you and your baby have been discharged and gone home.
 As this may take a few days, it is a good idea to contact your Child and Maternal Health Centre to let them know that you are out of hospital.
+At weekends or public holidays, the health center is closed.
+You should either call the health center from the maternity ward before the weekend or public holiday, or the first working day after returning home.

 If you need follow-up before the scheduled first home visit, contact the Child and Maternal Health Centre in your municipality or the hospital where you gave birth.